Forest fires are becoming more frequent - even north of the Alps

 Forest fires can endanger people and animals and destroy buildings, infrastructure and cultural assets.
 In Switzerland, however, they are more often a threat to the protective function of the forest.
 When forest fires destroy protective forests, entire villages or roads are sometimes no longer safe.
 Large fires can lead to further natural hazards, impair the utilisation and services of the forest and change the landscape.

-Most forest fires in this country are caused by humans
+Most forest fires are caused by humans

 Systematic recording